 In order to help you spread the word about light pollution, we’ve put together the following resources for you.

-Everybody can do something to stop light pollution and now we have a postcard explaining exactly what YOU can do!
+Everybody can do something to stop light pollution and now we have a postcard explaining exactly what you can do!
 The front has our Dark Sky Week logo and the back has colorful infographics giving people simple solutions to help protect the night sky.

-IDA has a captivating infographic that breaks down the data on the amount of energy and money wasted due to bad lighting in an easy-to-understand manner.
+DarkSky has a captivating infographic that breaks down the data on the amount of energy and money wasted due to bad lighting in an easy-to-understand manner.
 Share this image on social media, via email or download and print them out to distribute at your next event.

-Sample Dark Sky Week Press Release
+Sample Dark Sky Week press release

 Have an event you want to promote for Dark Sky Week?
 Use our sample press release as a template.